RTDNA Canada Announces Central Region Award Finalists

-TORONTO, ONTARIO / ACCESSWIRE / March 11, 2019 / RTDNA Canada is pleased to recognize excellence in electronic journalism in the Central Region with the finalists for the regional awards.
+TORONTO, ON / ACCESSWIRE / March 13, 2019 / RTDNA Canada is pleased to recognize excellence in electronic journalism in the Central Region with the finalists for the regional awards.

 RTDNA Canada Awards honour the best journalists, programs, stations and newsgathering organizations in radio, television and digital.